deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 If you have suggestions for other default settings that I missed, please let me know in the comments below.

-I plan to update this post as I find more useful settings to tweak, and as new ones are introduced.
+I plan to update this post as I find more useful settings to tweak, and as new ones are introduced, so be sure to check back from time to time.

 Happy coding!